dexie/dexie-website/docs/Indexable-Type.md

 * string
 * number
 * Date
-* Arrays of strings, numbers, Dates or a mix of those.
+* ArrayBuffer
-* ArrayBuffer (IndexedDB 2.0 only)
+* Typed arrays (Uint8Array, Float32Array, ..., etc)
-* Typed arrays (IndexedDB 2.0 only)
+* Arrays of (strings, numbers, Dates, ArrayBuffer, Typed array) or a mix of those.

 Note that all other types are non-indexable, including: